-The gift of tissue and cornea donation touches the lives of more than one million people in the United States each year.
+The gift of tissue and eye donation touches the lives of more than one million people in the United States each year.
 One tissue donor can save and heal more than 75 people, from restoring mobility, to healing burn victims, to replacing damaged heart valves.
-The gift of cornea donation can improve or restore sight for individuals who have suffered ocular trauma or disease.
+The gift of eye donation can improve or restore sight for individuals who have suffered ocular trauma or disease.